How did you learn your partner has ADHD? That was one of 64 questions in the ADHD Partner Survey.

 Only 1 in 10 U.S. Adults With ADHD Are Diagnosed

-ADHD Roller Coaster (2008) was among the first of four blogs on Adult ADHD.
-Three others were personal accounts from newly diagnosed adults with ADHD.
+Shen I conducted the survey, however, in 2004-06, there were no websites on Adult ADHD.
+That’s right.
+None!
+This ADHD Roller Coaster blog was among the first of four blogs on Adult ADHD, in 2008.
+Three others were personal accounts from newly diagnosed adults with ADHD, all no longer publishing.

 How Did You Learn Your Partner Has Adult ADHD?